titoausten/alx-system_engineering-devops/0x00-shell_basics/README.md

 6 - script that creates a directory
 7 - script to move a file to another directory
 8 - script to delete a file from a directory
 9 - script to delete a directory
+10 - script to go back to the previous working directory